J. Edgar: Production

 Brian Grazer had been considering making a film about Hoover, and approached Dustin Lance Black to write the screenplay.
-Black began working on it in 2008, producing several drafts over a two year period.
+Black began working on it in 2008, producing several drafts over a two-year period.
 Warner Bros.
 Pictures wanted to keep the budget down, so producers Grazer and Robert Lorenz brought in Clint Eastwood, known for his efficient filmmaking, to direct and co-produce.
 Eastwood was able to shoot the film in 39 days and complete it under budget, for a total of $35 million.

 Unnamed sources cited by The Hollywood Reporter claimed that Leonardo DiCaprio dropped his usual fee from $20 million to $2 million to star in the film.
 For scenes in which he played the aged Hoover, DiCaprio had to spend up to six hours having makeup applied.
 Charlize Theron was originally slated to play Helen Gandy, but dropped out of the project to do Snow White and the Huntsman.
-Eastwood considered Amy Adams before finally selecting Naomi Watts for the role.
+Eastwood considered Amy Adams before finally hiring Naomi Watts.

 Though much of the film is set in Washington, D.C., only a few scenes were shot there, including the interior of the Library of Congress and the view from the balcony of Hoover's former office.
 The exterior of the courthouse in Warrenton, Virginia was used to represent the Hunterdon County Courthouse in Flemington, New Jersey, where Richard Hauptmann's trial took place.
 Scenes set inside the courthouse were filmed at the Old Orange County Courthouse in Santa Ana, California.
 Scenes of the Lindbergh estate were shot in The Plains, Virginia, while Arlington County, Virginia was filmed for some historic neighborhoods.

 Most of the film was shot in and around Los Angeles.
 Sets representing the hallways of the United States Department of Justice and several offices were built on Stage 16 at the Warner Bros.
 Studios in Burbank.
 The Cicada Restaurant, near Pershing Square, stood in for New York's Stork Club, while the Park Plaza Hotel served as both the men's department of Garfinckel's department store and the United States Senate chamber.
 The Pico House represented a train station for a scene depicting the Kansas City massacre.
 Some interior restaurant scenes were filmed at the Smoke House Restaurant, across the street from the Warner Bros.
 Studios.